 Taking care of a child is very expensive.
-We realise this, and want to help you understand how our child support grant works, and who can apply for a South African Social Security Agency (SASSA) grant.
+We realise this and want to help you understand how the child support grant works, and who can apply for a South African Social Security Agency (SASSA) grant.

-The child support grant is aimed at lower income households.
-The aim of the grant is to help parents with the costs of the basic needs of their child.
-The grant is not meant to replace other income, but intended to bridge the gap in the cost of living.
+The child support grant is aimed at lower-income households to assist parents with the costs of the basic needs of their child.
+The grant isn’t meant to replace other income but intended to bridge the gap in the cost of living.

 Who can apply for the grant?

-If you are the primary caregiver of a child (a parent, grandparent or anyone who is mainly responsible to look after the child) you will need the following to qualify for a grant:
+If you’re the primary caregiver of a child (a parent, grandparent or anyone who’s mainly responsible to look after the child) you’ll need the following to qualify for a grant:

 For the child to qualify they must:

-You are unable to get a grant if you are:
+You’re unable to get a grant if you’re:

 Only people whose financial situation is below a certain level can get the grant.
 The test to decide whether you qualify is called a means test.

-The amount changes every year, but the child support grant is currently R330 a month.
+The amount changes every year, but the child support grant is currently R500 per month per child.

 Your application form will be completed in the presence of an officer of SASSA.
-When your application is completed you will be given a receipt.
+When your application is completed, you’ll be given a receipt.
 The receipt must be kept as proof of your application.

-When you make the application, you should say how you would like the money to be paid.
+When you make the application, you should say how you’d like the money to be paid.
 The money can be paid out in cash on specific days at a pay point, or the money can be paid electronically into your bank account.

 Remember that normal bank charges apply to any money going in and out of your bank account.
 You can decide to change the payment method at any time by filling in a form, but the change will only happen a month later.

-If it is approved, you will start getting payments within 3 months.
+If it’s approved, you’ll start getting payments within 3 months.
 The payments will be backdated to the day you applied for the grant.
-You can find out what has happened to your application, and when you can expect payment by calling the free SASSA telephone number 0800 601 011.

 Your grant will be reviewed from time to time to check this.
 You must also inform the department of any changes in your or your child's circumstances.